Mexico › Aguascalientes

 Where is Aguascalientes?

 Aguascalientes is the capital of the state of Aguascalientes, in the region of central Mexico known as the Bajío.
 Aguascalientes lies about 490 km northwest of Mexico City, 220 km northeast of Guadalajara, and 165 km west of San Luis Potosí.
-Non-stop flights to Aguascalientes take 3 hours 45 minutes from Chicago, 2 hours 55 minutes from Los Angeles, 2 hours 10 minutes from Dallas, 2 hours 5 minutes from Houston, and 1.5 hours from Mexico City.
+Non-stop flights to Aguascalientes take less than 4 hours from Chicago, 3 hours from Los Angeles, 2 hours from Dallas or Houston, and 1.5 hours from Mexico City.

 How big is Aguascalientes?